Soybeans Slip Weaker into the Tuesday Close

-Soybeans slipped back on Tuesday, closing 1 to 3 ents lower, as USDA made no changes to the US balance sheet.
+Soybeans are trading with losses on Wednesday morning of 6 to 7 cents across most 2025 contracts.
+Futures slipped back on Tuesday, closing 1 to 3 cents lower, as USDA made no changes to the US balance sheet.
+Preliminary open interest showed a rotation of ownership, down just 367 contracts.
 The cmdtyView national front month Cash Bean price was down 2 cents at $9.47 1/4.
 Soymeal futures were steady to down 50 cents/ton in the nearbys, with Soy Oil futures 28 points lower.
+There were 60 deliveries for March soybeans overnight, with 0 for meal and 56 for March bean oil.

 USDA also made no changes to the major world suppliers, as Brazil (169 MMT) and Argentina (49 MMT) were both left unchanged.
 However, there was a 2 MMT increase to Chinese crush, which did help to cut back their ending stock to 43.96 MMT.
 The World ending stocks total was down 2.93 MMT to 121.41 MMT, mainly on the Chinese cut, as well as a reduction to Argentina (1 MMT increase in crush).